s-razoes/pySR/README.md

 ## Example of usage:

-Respond with HTTP ok(200) on port 8080 and printout requests and errors but don't log them:
+Respond with HTTP ok(200) on port 8080 and printout requests and only print out info:

 `
 python3 pySR.py
 `

+Redirect request(code 301) from port 80(HTTP) to 443(HTTPs) on the same host and parameters and store logs in file "upg(datetime).log":

+`
+python3 pySR.py -p 80 -upgradeHost -log upg
+`

-Redirect calls(code 301) from port 80(HTTP) to 443(HTTPs) and store logs in file "redirect(datetime).log":
+Redirect requests(code 301) from port 80(HTTP) to (https://example.com) and store logs in file "redirect(datetime).log":

 `
 python3 pySR.py -p 80 -c 301 -location https://example.com -log redirect